martinsohn/filmstriben-extension/README.md

 ## Licence

-No licence file yet — add one before publishing if you want others to reuse this.

 Not affiliated with, endorsed by, or supported by DBC, Filmstriben, Norgesfilm or OpenSubtitles.
 Names are used only to describe what the extension interoperates with.